-MMU - What is it and how does it work?
+MMU2S - What is it and how does it work?

-The MMU is Prusa's version of multi-material printing, hence the MMU name: multi-material unit.
-It works feeding up to 5 filaments using a selector and changes the way filament is fed in to and out of the extruder.
+This page covers the MMU2S (Multi-Material Unit 2S), Prusa's previous-generation multi-material system.
+The MMU2S works by feeding up to 5 filaments using a selector and changes the way filament is fed into and out of the extruder.
 New techniques are used to control the workflow - an interesting change is "ramming": whereby the extruder does a set of moves to make sure that the outgoing filament tip is shaped correctly - sharp.
 Buckle up, there's plenty to go over.

 Theory of Operation

-If you are new to the MMU, it is very strongly recommended to watch the video below.
+If you are new to the MMU2S, it is very strongly recommended to watch the video below.
 It goes into detail on the theory of operation, which could answer many questions that you may have or will have as you work with the unit.
 Even if you have an idea of how it works, this video will be sure to teach you a number of things.
 Take it from me.
 I built one and after watching the video, I wished I had watched it before!

 Anatomy